 The first part

 The first part of Lewis’s argument holds that a lottery to determine punishments would be fair.
 This is the part that Lewis himself has the least confidence in.

 The idea is roughly this.
 When you are convicted of a crime, you get a ticket in a lottery.
-Then the lottery is held to determine your punishment.
+Then the lottery is held to determine your sentence.
 If your ticket matches the number drawn, you get one sentence and if it doesn’t you get another sentence.

 The second part

 The second part of Lewis’s argument maintains that our current system works like a lottery.
 It has three parts.

 The criminal enters the lottery by attempting to commit a crime: firing a gun, for instance.